 On October 1993 I did a stupid thing.
 I led my wife and three children onto an airplane headed to Russia with no idea where we would lay our heads the next night.
+As we changed flights in the Atlanta airport, we saw breaking news on the televisions that the White House in Moscow had been bombed.
+Would we even be allowed to enter Russia?

 Some ten months earlier, I thought that God had told me to go to Russia, but I could not raise enough money to go.
 So I went anyway.
 I sold everything we had and stepped out by faith.